-Do you ever feel like your kids are totally out of control during transition times?
+Do you ever feel like your preschool or pre-k kids are totally out of control during transition times?

 You’ve told them to clean-up 1,798 times – but every time you get a few to sit on the carpet, a few more wander away and start to play again!

-It can feel like a game of whack-a-mole when it comes to transitions in the Preschool or Kindergarten classroom.
+It can feel like a game of whack-a-mole when it comes to transitions in your Preschool or Kindergarten classroom.

 You might think you need a magic wand to get them to do anything, but what you really need are a few transition tricks up your sleeve.